trusche/httplog/README.md

     require 'httplog'

 By default, this will log all outgoing HTTP requests and their responses to $stdout on DEBUG level.

+### Notes on content types

+* Binary data from response bodies (as indicated by the `Content-Type` header)is not logged.
+* Text data (`text/*` and most `application/*` types) is encoded as UTF-8, with invalid characters replaced.
+If you need to inspect raw non-UTF data exactly as sent over the wire, this tool is probably not for you.

 ### Configuration